Alvi09/CodePath_Project/README.md

 <br />For the longest time, I had no idea why the "lose after 3 mistakes" wasn't working.
 I triple checked my logic, and it seemed perfectly fine.
 A simple counter increment and once that counter hits 3, then I loseGame(); <br />
 I didn't realize at the end of the document, there were hints on how to implement it.
 But after reading it, I still couldn't get my code to work.<br />
 First of all, I read the "global variable" to keep track.
 Global?
 I thought to myself.
 I just copy and paste these "const" variables right? <br />
 "My logic seems fine, right?"
 I thought to myself.
 I kept trying to implement with the game logic.
 Moving the loseGame() here, incrementing the loseCounter there.
-Stuff like that <br />
+Stuff like that. <br />
 For the "global variable", I simply copied and pasted the first "const" variables I saw at the top of the code.<br />
 Then it hit me, "const".
 Const stands for a constant variable.
 But I'm trying to increment my counter by 1. <br />
 I simply changed that "const" to "var".<br />